Roy-lab/scRNAseq_NetInference/README.md

       Imputed expression matrix using MAGIC after depth normalization and gene/cell filtering for each of the seven datasets.
   - `benchmark/`
-      The han_GSE107552 dataset includes an extra directory containing subsamples of the normalized matrix after depth normalization and gene/cell filtering used in runtime benchmarking.
+      The directory containing subsamples from han_GSE107552 normalized matrix used in runtime benchmarking.